Baby Poo: Your Ultimate Guide and Colour Chart

 Warning Colours

-• Red.
-Traces of red can be due to blood in your baby’s faeces, so it’s important for your baby’s doctor to look into what might be causing it.
+Traces of red can be due to blood in your baby’s poo, so your baby’s doctor needs to look into what might be causing it.
 Keep in mind, though, that there are plenty of harmless reasons for red poo.
 Babies can sometimes swallow a little blood during delivery.
 If your little one is eating solids, certain foods, especially beetroot, can also give poo a red tint.

-• Black.
-A black stool could, in some cases, be caused by blood coming from the stomach or gut, but again certain foods – blueberries, for example – could also be to blame.
+If your baby has black poo, in some cases, this could be caused by blood coming from the stomach or gut, but again certain foods – blueberries, for example – could also be to blame.
 It's important to know that very dark green poo can sometimes appear black.
-Green baby poo — even a dark shade of the colour — is usually nothing to worry about.
-Your baby’s first poo – meconium – can also look black, and this isn’t a problem either.
+Green baby poo, even a dark shade of the colour, is usually nothing to worry about.
+Your baby’s first poo (meconium) can also look black, and this isn’t a problem either.

-• White or pale.
-Very pale or white stools are very rare, but if you see poo this colour in your baby’s nappy, call your doctor, as it could be a sign of a liver condition that needs treatment.
+Very pale or white baby poo is very rare, but if you see poo this colour in your baby’s nappy, call your doctor, as it could be a sign of a liver condition that needs treatment.

 Baby Poo Colour Chart

-This handy chart and table below can help you visualise the array of baby poo colours, what’s typical and when to contact your baby’s doctor:
+This handy chart below can help you visualise the array of baby poo colours, what’s typical and when to contact your baby’s doctor:

 How Often Should Your Baby Poo?

-How often your baby fills a nappy can differ a lot, depending on his or her age and on what method you use for feeding your baby.
+How often your baby fills a nappy can differ a lot, depending on their age and on what method you use for feeding your baby.

 If You’re Breastfeeding